 02.02 Guidance

-The inspection process should focus on evaluating changes to the program, s, and CDAs.
-These s include, but are not limited to, plant systems, equipment, communication systems, networks, offsite communications, or support systems, or equipment that perform, or are associated with, SSEP functions.
-On a sampling basis, .
+The inspection process should focus on evaluating changes to the cybersecurity program, CSs, and CDAs.
+These CSs include, but are not limited to, plant systems, equipment, communication systems, networks, offsite communications, or support systems, or equipment that perform, or are associated with, SSEP functions.
+On a sampling basis, inspection team should be sensitive to CSs, digital assets, and CDAs that utilize software to accomplish SSEP and/or design functions.
+If the licensee has not completed any design changes since the last inspection, the team may consider reviewing information on potential software vulnerabilities by utilizing tools such as the National Vulnerability Database (NVD) to identify any potential vulnerabilities for sampling selection of equipment to inspect.
+If no changes have occurred through the design change process or identified via operating experience sources, then the inspection team should select at least three systems, including one safety-related or important-to-safety system, and one security system, for review of program lifecycle management.
+The selection of the safety-related CS should utilize established risk-informed data, while the security CS should emphasize a security function using the consequence-based methodology.
+If SSCs are selected outside these criteria, the selection should emphasize implications for plant transients.
 Inspectors should leverage the insights of the resident inspector staff, and regional Senior Reactor Analyst (SRA) during the sample selection process.
 Inspectors are highly encouraged to utilize internal databases maintained by the Operating Experience Branch in the Division of Reactor Oversight such as the Generic Communication/Inspection Procedure crosswalk for sample selection or utilize the nonpublic Standardized Plant Analysis Risk (SPAR) dashboard.

 When preparing, planning, and conducting this inspection, the inspector(s) may need additional guidance in implementation requirements.
 The inspector(s) should review Security Frequently Asked Questions (SFAQs) related to cybersecurity requirements in advance of inspections.
-If the inspector requires policy interpretation or program clarification, then they should sh.
+If the inspector requires policy interpretation or program clarification, then they should consult with the Cybersecurity Branch liaison assigned to the inspection for immediate resolution.
+All findings and issues related to this IP shall be reviewed using the SIF process.

 71130.10-03 INSPECTION REQUIREMENTS